keptn/keptn.github.io/content/docs/develop/manage/project/index.md

     deployment_strategy: "blue_green_service"
 ```

+Allowed values for the deployment strategies are "direct", which means the old version of the artifact is replaced, or "blue_green_service", which means that a new version is deployed .
+Allowed values for the test_strategy are "functional" or "performance".
+We are planning to incorporate more deployment and testing strategies in the next releases.

-Create a project is simple with the [keptn CLI](../../reference/cli).
+Create a project with the [keptn CLI](../../reference/cli).
 ```
 keptn create project your_project shipyard.yml
 ```